-of indigenous peoples and local communities, playing an active role in the governance of GEO as well as contributing to and benefitting from its work.
+of Indigenous peoples and local communities, playing an active role in the governance of GEO as well as contributing to and benefitting from its work.

-Successful engagement of industries along the Earth observation value chain, including small-and medium-sized enterprises and downstream industries such as finance and insurance, as well as other current or potential end users.
+Successful engagement

-well-resourced GEO Work
+of industries along the

-Programme that responds
+Earth observation value

-to the goals identified in this
+chain, including small - and

-strategy with activities that
+medium - sized enterprise

-demonstrate integration
+and downstream industries

-across thematic areas and
+such as finance and

-along the Earth observations
+insurance and other current

-value chain, with an
+or potential end users.

-unrelenting focus on users.
+A transformed, and well-resourced GEO Work Programme that responds to the goals identified in this strategy with activities that demonstrate integration across thematic areas and along the Earth observations value chain, with an unrelenting focus on users.